Libardo1/MNLR_GCC/README.md

 ## Multinomial Logistic Regression for Ground Cover Classification

-### Predictions from Elastic Net Regularized Multinomial Logistic Regression tuned by 10 fold cross validation with a 10 by 10 tuning parameter grid.
+### Predictions from Elastic Net Regularized Multinomial Logistic Regression

+Model tuned by 10 fold cross validation with a 10 by 10 tuning parameter grid.

 Tuning parameter estimated: alpha = 1 and lambda = 3.39855e-05.

 75.74% of Pixels classified correctly by this model.